dps923/winter2020/notes/week03.md

 ## DPS923 MAP523 Week 3 Notes

-The theme for this week is to (TBA).
+The theme for this week is to learn and practice the programming techniques that enable user interaction.

 <br>